ravi0130/azure-avs-microhack/README.md

   - A VNET with a Gateway subnet, a Jumpbox subnet and an Azure Bastion subnet.
   - In each of those subnets :
     - A VPN gateway connected to proctor gateway,
+    - A Windows Server,
-    - A Windows Server Jumbox,
+    - A Windows 10 desktop,
     - A bastion host.

 - **The VM will have an auto-shutdown scheduled at night to save cost in your subscription.
 REMEMBER TO POWER IT ON THE D DAY !**